Arifprasetyo12/Flash-news/README.md

 # Introduction

-Saudi arabia news is a news website built using php laravel, the website shows news from all around the world, which focus more on Saudi news. the UI/UX of the website was specifically designed to fit the needs of news enthusiastic individuals,the front-end design was meant to be for the age group between 35-60 and makes it easier to browse the news and to comment on them
+news is a news website built using php laravel, the website shows news from all around the world, which focus more on Saudi news. the UI/UX of the website was specifically designed to fit the needs of news enthusiastic individuals,the front-end design was meant to be for the age group between 35-60 and makes it easier to browse the news and to comment on them

 </div>